-With more than 180 degree programmes, 40 university continuing education and training programmes and about 92,000 students, the University of Vienna is the largest and most diverse educational institution in Austria.
+With 175 degree programmes, 40 university continuing education and training programmes and about 94,000 students, the University of Vienna is the largest and most diverse educational institution in Austria.

 From astrophysics to zoology: Our students can select from the largest range of degree programmes in Austria.
-The University of Vienna provides more than 180 degree programmes, including 57 bachelor's programmes, 112 master's programmes and 3 diploma programmes, 8 doctoral programmes and 41 university continuing education and training programmes.
+The University of Vienna provides 174 degree programmes, including bachelor's programmes, master's and doctoral programmes and diploma programmes and university continuing education and training programmes.

 We are participating in the ERASMUS network and are partners of the best universities in the world.
 This opens up ample opportunities for exchange: About 1,000 students of the University of Vienna study at a university abroad for one ERASMUS semester and about 1,000 students choose the University of Vienna as their study abroad destination.

 At the University of Vienna, we are convinced that diversity enriches community life and work.
 Diversity is encouraged by applying the principle of equal opportunities in all areas of university activity.

 With its more than 70 locations, the University of Vienna shapes Vienna's cityscape.
 For many years Austria's capital has been the world's most liveable city and has been ranked among the most popular student cities in the world.